arjuna350/cucumber/README.md

 <B>6)package cucumberReport (report Format): </B>check RunTest.java , we use cucumber otion with format to specify output format of test result . e.g we can specify html or json.

 <I>Use chrome plugin "Tidy Gherkin", it will take feature file (plain english) and  generate corresponding Step defination code File.
-In code defination file call your corresponding api to test respective functionality.</I>
+In code defination file call your corresponding api to test respective scenario step.</I>